kylecurtis/md-notes/Technology-Notes/Languages/C-Sharp/03-Collections/01-Arrays.md

 <br>

-Instantiation involves allocating memory for the array on the heap.
-This is when the array object is actually created in memory.
-Instantiation can be separate from or combined with initialization.
+Instantiation is the process of allocating memory on the heap for the array, effectively creating the array object.

 <br>